idesta/how_to/aws-ec2-ipsec-strongswan.md

     - In order to access them via `SSH` you have to configure key-pair and download it to your local machine.

+    - For production workloads you may consider allocating Elastic IPs.

 ## Configuration Details